dogweather/forkful/content/en/elm/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging is essentially the process of recording events and data outputs from a piece of software as it runs, think of it as the software's diary.
-Programmers use logging to keep track of what's happening under the hood - it's invaluable for debugging issues, monitoring system behavior in real-time, and analyzing past activity for performance optimizations or audits.

 ## How to:
 Elm's architecture doesn't support side effects like logging out of the box—you handle them through commands, which are a part of your application's architecture.
 For educational purposes, let's check how you could simulate logging by sending messages to JavaScript through ports.